 • The chodosh season starts after Sukkot, so I don’t have to worry about yoshon until then.

 Wrong!
 The “season” starts when the first chodosh crop is harvested.
-The first crop is usually Oats, and in most years occurs in mid to late July.
+The first item to become chodosh is Wheat Flour, and in most years occurs in late July to early August.
 The year after a second Adar may be a few weeks later.)
 Sukkot normally occurs in September or October.
-This means that Oats have been chodosh for at least 1-2 months!
+This means that the flour has been chodosh for at least 1-2 months!
 “After Sukkot” is too late.
 Stocking up early is always a good idea.

 • It is okay to eat fluffy cakes, soft challah, and crumbly cookies without checking if they are yoshon, because these are always made with winter wheat.

 Wrong!
 At one time, it was considered okay, because generally these type foods were made with strictly winter wheat.
-However, this hasn’t been the case in many years.
+However, this isn’t always the case.
 Spring wheat is often mixed in, unless a company specifically makes certain it is yoshon.

 • My bag of flour is yoshon, because it says “Made with 100% Winter Wheat”!

 Wrong!
 Companies can legally add up to 50% chodosh spring wheat to their flour, regardless of what it says on the package.
+There also may be issues like shared equipment.
 This is why it is so important to check out your products on Yoshon.com.

 • The package says “Pas Yisroel” so it must be yoshon too.